Artists

 After several years abroad, first in France and Norway, and then in the United Kingdom where he lived for over twelve years dedicating his work and research to the world of fringe opera, Luca is now back in Italy.

-Based in Trentino, Luca is working on a Remake of Mozart’s Così fan tutte with his own music and new libretto.
+Recent projects include the Remake of Mozart’s Così fan tutte with his own music and new libretto.
 His award winning children’s book “Il Piccolo Petrof” is being worked on for the theatre.